 - Alt text should be added when embedding external images.
 Learn how to embed images from the web in the Rich Content Editor.

 - Closed captions should be embedded for videos uploaded to Canvas.
-Learn how to create or upload captions for videos within Canvas.
+Learn how to view and add captions using the Rich Content Editor.

 - Headings for table columns and rows can be changed in either the Rich Content Editor or the HTML Editor view.